Improving lives by making stuff!

-The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge and to solve scientific and technological problems independently and as part of a group.
+The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and solve scientific and technological problems independently and as part of a group.

-In the University of Turku, the research and teaching of materials physics have as two focal areas bio- and electronic materials.
-In biomaterials, you can study e.g. pharmaceutical vectors, nanoporous materials in pharmaceutics and dissociation of DNA-molecules under radiation.
+At the University of Turku, the research and teaching of materials physics have two focal areas bio- and electronic materials.
+In biomaterials, you can study e.g. pharmaceutical vectors, nanoporous materials in pharmaceutics and dissociation of DNA molecules under radiation.
 In electronics materials, possible topics include semiconducting, magnetic and superconducting materials, spintronics and nanocontacts.
 You will study the physical basis of current and future electronics.

 The Master’s degree programme includes a compulsory thesis component (30 ECTS), which corresponds to six months of full-time work.
 The thesis is to be written up as a report based on a combination of a literature review and an original research project that forms the bulk of the thesis.

 The thesis is an independently made research project but the project will be carried out under the guidance of leading researchers in the field at the University of Turku.
 It is expected that the student will be embedded within an active research group or experimental team, thereby providing ample opportunity to discuss results and exchange ideas in a group setting.